AndrasKovacs/smalltt/README.md

 In unification, `Irrelevant` immediately unifies with anything, since it signals that we are in an irrelevant evaluation context.

-It would be better in this case to solve `?0` with `true`.
-Smalltt does not bother with performing unfolding for code optimization, but it certainly could;
-the primary goal is demonstrate the infrastructure where we have the freedom to unfold in different ways.
+It would be better in the previous example to solve `?0` with `true`.
+Smalltt does not bother with performing unfolding for code optimization, but it certainly could; the primary goal is demonstrate the infrastructure where we have the freedom to unfold in different ways.
+Additional optimization passes can take advantage of the preserved top-level unfoldings.

 ### Meta freezing and approximate occurs checking

-"Freezing" metas means that at certain points during elaboration we mark unsolved metas as unsolvable.
+**Freezing** metas means that at certain points during elaboration we mark unsolved metas as unsolvable.
 This may be used as a performance optimization and/or a way to enforce meta scoping.
 All major systems use at least some meta freezing.
-No meta freezing would mean that metas are solvable across the whole program, across module hierarchies.
+The absence of freezing would mean that metas are solvable across the whole program, across module hierarchies.

 Smalltt freezes metas like Agda does: a top-level definition together with its optional type annotation constitutes the elaboration unit where fresh metas are